NFT-DAO/Akkadia/example-bash-scripts/README.md

 # Live Example

-Create the policy
+Create the policy.
+    - Current example is mint anytime.

-Create the metadata
+Create the metadata default format.
+    - Current metadata is temp data.

-Create the minter
+Create the minter wallets and keys.
+    - Random CLI wallet

 Create the transaction

-Mint tokens with submit
+    - Mint a token to the CLI wallet

+Send tokens to another address